 last for thousands and thousands of generations,

-The rising sun flag with red circle and sixteen stripes symbolizing the sun's rays (Kyokujitsu-ki -旭日旗) became the official flag of the Army of Japan in 1870.
-These flags were mainly used aboard warships and they represented the rising sun expanding its light more and more over the world.
+The rising sun flag with a red circle and sixteen stripes symbolizing the rays of the sun (Kyokujitsu-ki -旭日旗) became the official flag of the Japanese Army in 1870.
+These flags were primarily used aboard warships and represented the rising sun expanding its light over the world.

-This flag, which is sometimes highly appreciated by some foreigners, actually has a negative connotation in many countries in Asia due to the countless wars that have taken place.
-Even the Japanese felt a little let down by the general loss of national pride after World War II.
+This flag, which is sometimes highly regarded by some foreigners, actually has a negative connotation in various countries in Asia due to the numerous wars that occurred.
+Even the Japanese felt a bit disappointed by the general loss of national pride after World War II.

-Read also: Imperial Japan History - World War II and Fall
+Read also: History of Imperial Japan – World War II and Fall

 In 1870, flags were created for the Emperor and members of the imperial family.
-First, the emperor's flag was decorated with a sun in the center of an artistic model.
-The carriage's flags were a monochromatic chrysanthemum, with 16 petals, in the center of a monochromatic background.
+Initially, the emperor’s flag was adorned with a sun in the center of an artistic design.
+The carriage flags were a monochromatic chrysanthemum, with 16 petals, in the center of a monochromatic background.

 These flags were discarded in 1889 when the Emperor decided to use the chrysanthemum on a red background as his flag.
-The current emperor's flag is a chrysanthemum with 16 petals, colored in gold, in the center of a red background.
+The current emperor’s flag is a 16-petal chrysanthemum, colored in gold, in the center of a red background.

-This caused strong opposition from teachers who defended students' freedom of thought, belief and conscience.
-Especially after the Emperor became the symbol of Japan for the Constitution and lost all political power.
+This caused strong opposition from teachers who defended the freedom of thought, belief, and conscience of students.
+Especially after the Emperor became the symbol of Japan by the Constitution and lost all political power.

 I hope this article has answered some questions about the flag of Japan.
 If you liked it, share the article and leave your comments.